 Speaking of grilling Brussels sprouts, this recipe is perfect for camping.
 The same basic ingredients as used for the recipe above are featured here, but instead of kebabs, you wrap the Brussels sprouts in foil to let them steam on the grill.
 It's an ideal way to get delicious, healthy veggies into your weekend getaway without any added fuss or mess.

 While Brussels sprouts are a vegetable that benefits from cooking, that doesn't mean you always have to steam, roast, bake or grill them.
 Raw is delicious too, if you prepare them right.
 Just like their cousin the cabbage, they create a perfect slaw when finely shredded and tossed with a delicious dressing.
-The bite of purple onion brings out the sweetness of the sprouts, while mustard brings in a spicy savory flavor that makes this salad irresistible to your taste buds.
+The bite of purple onion brings out the sweetness of the sprouts, while mustard brings in a spicy savory flavor that makes this salad irresistible.

 You just can't go wrong with some butter, broth and the flavors of onion and garlic.
 This basic recipe turns Brussels sprouts into a savory side dish for dinner.
 Don't forget to add the splash of freshly squeezed lemon to brighten up the dish and bring the flavors into a complex whole.